kazuminn/EEMU/README.md

 # how to build
-nasm -f elf64 ; make
+nasm -f elf64 pc.S ; make